MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

   - msftsolution-scenario
   - zerotrust-solution
 ---
-# Secure virtual machines with Zero Trust
+# Apply Zero Trust principles to virtual machines in Azure

 In this article, we apply the principles of zero trust to virtual machines in Azure: